I came across some discussions about what should be a proper Project Management Approach.

 Project Management Approach – What is the best approach?

 Good balance of both sides of the world.
 Sorry, just my opinion.
-I love to create things, to generate ideas, strategies and even to participate in detail work.
-I love working with my team.
-Lead them through the course of the project.
+I love to create things, generate ideas, and strategies, and even participate in detailed work.

-Sometimes you have to set back from creativity and let your team their job and you should go to do yours.
+Sometimes you have to set back from creativity and let your team do their job and you should go to do yours.

-Any Project Manager with any real project experience knows that Project Manager’s life is not easy.
+Any Project Manager with any real project experience knows that the Project Manager’s life is not easy.
 There is one thing that could make your project road a little less bumpy.

 What is the Project Scope?

 Project scope is in fact definition of what is required to be delivered (created, implemented, etc.) by executing the Project.

 What is the Scope Creep?

-You can be out by many ways.
-You can be pushed to deliver more, less or something different than originally defined.
-In any case, you are heading to serious trouble if this is not under control.
+You can be pushed to deliver more, less, or something different than originally defined.
+In any case, you are heading into serious trouble if this is not under control.

 How to Avoid Scope Creep

 Why?
-Because you want to deliver something really good for your business (good) regardless what is specified in the Project Scope Document (bad).
+Because you want to deliver something really good for your business (good) regardless of what is specified in the Project Scope Document (bad).

-You will be always in the push of change the scope either by yourself or any stakeholder.
+You will be always in the push to change the scope either by yourself or any stakeholder.
 You should allow them to change the Project scope.

 How Change Management protects you from Scope Creep?

-Then you need to get it approved by appropriate project governance body; usually a Steering Committee.
+Then you need to get it approved by the appropriate project governance body; usually a Steering Committee.
 Once it’s approved you need to adjust your plans accordingly.

 It will naturally filter out most of the ideas with low business value.
-If somebody request something without willing to spend energy to create and process the Change Request, it has most probably low value for her/him and for the business as well.
+If somebody requests something without being willing to spend energy to create and process the Change Request, it has most probably low value for her/him and for the business as well.